-James E. Pate, Jr., the newly elected pastor of St. Luke Missionary Baptist Church of Galveston, Texas, is a servant-leader.
-Gifted by God with a tapestry of experiences to equip him for the office to which he has been elected, Rev. Pate has been a servant and leader in various capacities.
+Pastor James E. Pate, Jr., is both a servant and a leader, gifted by God with a tapestry of experiences to equip him for the office to which he has been elected.

-For nine years, the pastor-elect served as a counselor, minister of God’s Word, and assistant to Reverend Allen R. Randle, Sr., the pastor of Lighthouse Missionary Baptist Church in New Iberia, Louisiana.
-Rev. Pate’s pastoral ministry preparation continued at Good Hope Baptist Church of Lafayette, Louisiana.
-Under the tutelage of Dr. Ricky E. Carter, he faithfully served in the evangelism ministry sharing the glorious gospel of Jesus Christ with the lost.
-Additionally, he was a dedicated teacher in Sunday School and a faithful minister of God’s Word in Bible studies and Sunday worship services.
-Rev. Pate and his wife, Linda, also became the ministry leaders of the Young Adult Ministry at Good Hope Baptist Church.
+When God moved on his heart to transition to Good Hope Baptist Church in Lafayette, Louisiana, his pastoral preparation continued under the tutelage of Dr. Ricky E. Carter.
+At Good Hope, he faithfully served in the evangelism ministry sharing the glorious Gospel of Jesus Christ with the lost.
+In addition, he was a faithful teacher in Sunday School, and a faithful minister of God’s Word in Bible studies and Sunday worship services.
+Pastor Pate and his wife, Linda, became the ministry leaders of the young adult ministry at Good Hope Baptist Church, and as well they served in Good Hope’s nursing home ministry.
+These ministries allowed Pastor Pate to share the Gospel with a wide spectrum of ages and cultural backgrounds.

-Rev. Pate earned degrees from Liberty University in Lynchburg, Virginia: a Bachelor of Arts in Religion with a minor in Christian Counseling and a Master’s in Human Services with an emphasis in marriage/family counseling.
-His further education pursuits include completion of a Master of Divinity degree bestowed by Luther Rice Seminary in Lithonia, Georgia.
+At Liberty University in Lynchburg, Virginia, Pastor Pate earned two degrees: a Bachelor of Science in Religion with a minor in Christian Counseling in 2011, and a Master’s in Human Services with an emphasis in marriage/family counseling in 2012.
+He pursued and attained a Master of Divinity degree at Luther Rice Seminary in Lithonia, Georgia in 2017.

-After God, the greatest loves of Rev. Pate’s life are his wife of fifteen years, Linda Pate, and his children, Judah and Blue.
+After God, the greatest loves of Pastor Pate’s life are his wife of fifteen years, Linda Pate, and his children, Judah and Blue Pate.

 You are welcome to stop by during these times: